Fluffy Cheesecake Cupcakes

 Prepare Ingredients

-Preheat your oven to 325°F (160°C) and line a muffin tin with cupcake liners.
+Preheat your oven to 325°F (160°C).
+Line a cupcake pan with cupcake liners.

 Make the Crust

-Fill the Cupcake Liners
+Fill Liners

-Bake the Cupcakes
+Bake

 Cool and Chill

-Serve and Garnish
+Serve

 Recipe Notes & Tips